How to Write a Two Week Notice Letter (Template + Examples)

 Sincerely,

-March 3, 2024
+March 3, 2026

 Dear Monica,

 “It is with a heavy heart that I write to inform you I am resigning from my position as head chef for Bottom Line Restaurant.
-My last date will be Sunday, March 3, 2024.
+My last date will be Sunday, March 3, 2026.
 After much soul-searching, I’ve decided that it’s time to pursue my dream and open my own food truck.
-Thank you for allowing me to learn, grow and reach this milestone in my career.”
+Thank you for allowing me to learn, grow, and reach this milestone in my career.”

-• Goals you reached
+• Goals you achieved

 • Skills you honed

-• Training you received
+• Training or mentorship received

 • Challenges you overcame

-• Your manager’s leadership
+• Your manager’s guidance

 Sincerely,